MileHacker Logo

 • Pros: Pleasant, dry, and cool weather; ideal for seeing the sights and outdoor activities.

-• Cons: Higher tourist traffic; increased prices for flights and accommodations; booking well in advance is advisable.
+• Cons: Higher tourist traffic; increased prices for flights and accommodations; booking ahead of time is advisable.

-• Special: Many cultural festivals and events occur during these months.
+• Special: Many cultural festivals and events occur at this time of year.

-• Activities: Optimal for exploring historical sites and local markets.
+• Activities: Optimal for exploring historical sites and area markets.

 Low Season June - August